 What is Synovitis?

 Synovium is the smooth lining of a bone joint and Synovitis is when that lining becomes swollen.
 During the inflammatory process, the synovium becomes thicker and can make the joint swollen and puffy to the touch.
 It is almost always extremely painful; particularly when the joint is being moved and is most often characterized by swelling that is caused by smooth collection in a synovial sac.
-Synovitis is a real risk in a number of forms of arthritis including rheumatoid arthritis (RA), lupus, gout and similar joint conditions.
+Synovitis is a real risk in a number of forms of arthritis including rheumatoid arthritis (RA), lupus, gout and similar joint problems.
 Synovitis is one way of distinguishing RA from other forms of arthritis, although it can be found in Osteoarthritis, but only moderately.
 Long-term Synovitis can result in degeneration of the joint, which can further increase symptoms of pain in sufferers.

 What are the Symptoms of Synovitis?

-What Leads to Synovitis?
+What Causes Synovitis?

-As reported prior, Synovitis is often associated with rheumatoid arthritis but can also be linked to juvenile arthritis, lupus, and psoriatic arthritis.
+As stated prior, Synovitis is often associated with rheumatoid arthritis but can also be linked to juvenile arthritis, lupus, and psoriatic arthritis.
 People who have gout can also have Synovitis as well s those who are afflicted with diseases like rheumatic fever or tuberculosis.
-In the event of RA, the synovial membrane that traces the joint gets inflamed.
+In the event of RA, the synovial membrane that traces the joint will become inflamed.
 Soon, the cells in the membrane divide and grow and inflammatory cells come into the joint from other parts of the body.
 An injury to the joint can act as a catalyst as well.
 The aging process or just regular wear and tear on the joints can be a factor in getting Synovitis too.

 - Some cases, Synovitis is temporary, but this largely will depend on the reason for the condition.